 Due to possible repercussions on the domestic labor market, it has been a major endeavor to quantify the potential future extent of offshoring, i.e. the offshoring potential.
 For this purpose, it is essential to identify the characteristics of jobs that are threatened by relocation.
 Blinder (2006) first hypothesized that the traditional distinction between high- and low-skilled jobs is not the crucial divide in the case of offshorability.
 Instead of education or skills, he defines the possibility to deliver a task from distance without loss of quality as the critical determinant of whether an activity can be offshored.
 In Blinder (2009), he implements a subjective ranking of occupations by their offshorability based on this requirement.
-A number of further studies have tried to classify occupations by their degree of offshorability, adding additional task characteristics to the list of determinants of the offshoring potential.8 I draw on this literature to identify the task-level determinants of the offshoring potential that I seek to analyze.
-While most of the existing studies predict or observe changes in the labor market in response to offshoring, it has so far not been tested whether firms employing more tradable tasks ex ante will indeed engage in more offshoring.
+A number of further studies have tried to classify occupations by their degree of offshorability, adding additional task characteristics to the list of determinants of the offshoring potential.8 I draw on this literature to identify the task-level determinants of the offshoring potential.
+In the so far not been tested whether firms employing more tradable tasks ex ante will indeed engage in more offshoring.